paulk-asert/groovy-data-science/README.md

 of other features such as number of bedrooms, number of bathrooms, living space etc.
-The examples illustrate several alternative dataframe libraries, several CVS handling libraries and a number of visualization options.
+The examples illustrate several alternative dataframe libraries, several CVS handling libraries, and a number of visualization options.

 ![linear regression house prices](docs/images/houses.png)